Attention-Based Sampler for Diffusion Language Models: Proofs

-Given that the Lipchitz constant is $\sqrt{2}$ and the logits are linear in $\mathbf{z}$ with weight $\mathbf{W}$, the difference in log-probabilities is bounded by:
+i.e., its gradient norm is bounded and the Lipchitz constant of the log softmax function is $\sqrt{2}$: Given that the Lipchitz constant is $\sqrt{2}$ and $\vu_{\pi(i)}$ is linear in $\vz_\pi(i)$ with weight $\mW$, the difference in log-probabilities is bounded by:

 Next, we analyze the difference in the latent representations.
-In the Transformer architecture, the hidden state is a weighted sum of value projections $\mathbf{v}_j$ mediated by attention weights $\mathbf{A}_{ij}$.
+In the Transformer architecture, the hidden state is a weighted sum of value projections $\vv_j$ mediated by attention weights $\mA_{ij}$.
 Let $\mathcal{M}$ be the set of indices for masked tokens.
-We can express the latent states as: By subtracting these expressions, the terms corresponding to non-masked tokens cancel out: Applying the Triangle Inequality and substituting the supremum of the value discrepancy $B = \sup_{j, m} \|\mathbf{v}_j - \mathbf{v}_m\|_2$, we obtain: In the context of the permutation $\pi$, the set of masked tokens $\mathcal{M}$ for the $i$-th step consists of all tokens that appear later in the permutation, i.e., $\{j \mid \pi(j) > \pi(i)\}$.
-Summing over all $i$, we can get the final upper bound:
+We can express $\vz_{\pi(i)}$ and $\vz^\ast_{\pi(i)}$ as:

+By subtracting these expressions, the terms corresponding to non-masked tokens cancel out: Applying the Triangle Inequality and substituting the supremum of the value discrepancy $B = \sup_{j, m} \|\vv_j - \vv_m\|_2$, we obtain:

+In the context of the permutation $\pi$, the set of masked tokens $\mathcal{M}$ for the $i$-th step consists of all tokens that appear later in the permutation, i.e., $\{j \mid \pi(j) \geq \pi(i)\}$.
+Summing over all $i$, we get the final upper bound:

-\section{Proof of \cref{thm:unbiased_estimator}}
+\subsection{Proof of \cref{thm:rank_only_approx}}